jetkvm/kvm/DEVELOPMENT.md

 - **[Git](https://git-scm.com/downloads)** for version control
 - **[SSH access](https://jetkvm.com/docs/advanced-usage/developing#developer-mode)** to your JetKVM device
 - **Audio build dependencies:**
    - **New:** The audio system uses a dual-subprocess architecture with CGO, ALSA, and Opus integration.
-You must run the provided scripts in `tools/` to set up the cross-compiler and build static ALSA/Opus libraries for ARM.
-See below.
+The audio dependencies are automatically installed by the devcontainer or can be manually built using `.devcontainer/install_audio_deps.sh`.

 ### Development Environment